 Are There Times When Comparative Negligence Doesn’t Apply?

 There are some circumstances where comparative negligence doesn’t apply.
 In these cases, the victim may look to any of the defendants for a complete recovery for their losses until they’ve recovered for all of their damages.
 In any of the following cases, the courts say that it’s most fair to make everyone responsible for all of the victim’s damages:

-- Intentional torts like assault and battery or intentional infliction of emotional distress
+- Intentional torts like assault and battery

 - Leaking a toxic substance